emericg/OpenSubtitlesDownload/README.md

 Contributors
 ------------

-- Emeric Grange <emeric.grange@gmail.com> lead developer & maintainer
+- Emeric Grange <emeric.grange@gmail.com> maintainer
+- jeroenvdw for his work on the subtitle 'auto selection' + search by filename
 - Gui13 for his work on the arguments parsing
 - Tomáš Hnyk <tomashnyk@gmail.com> for his work on the 'multiple language' feature
 - Carlos Acedo <carlos@linux-labs.net> for his work on the original script